kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 **Now onto Section 2!**

-## Section 2: The Three-Layer Defense Stack (Semantic Architecture)
+## Section 2: The Defence Stack (Semantic Architecture)

-Layer 1 (input filtering) and Layer 3 (output filtering) are commonly known as "guardrails" - they reduce attack surface and catch known patterns, but they're not a 100% defense.
+Layer 1 (input filtering) and Layer 3 (output filtering) are commonly known as "guardrails" - they reduce attack surface and catch known patterns, but they're not a 100% defence.
 Given enough time and creativity, they can be bypassed.
 The question isn't "are guardrails secure?" - it's "what's my detection gap?" **Think of guardrails like a WAF for LLMs.**

 Guardrails are generally either **Syntactic** or **Semantic**.